Hawke’s Bay isn’t on the way to anywhere – it takes a deliberate choice to discover its delights.

 The temperature climbs rapidly as you descend into the North Island’s fruit bowl, cruising through the orchards and vineyards.

 Do stop at a roadside stall or two to stock up on the local produce.
-I mark the seasons in Hawke’s Bay through those changing orchards: spring blossoms and summer fruit, to autumn leaves and the bare branches of winter.
-Somehow it’s always a surprise to see the pink and white buds peeking through once again each September.
+The seasons can be marked through those changing orchards: spring blossoms and summer fruit, to autumn leaves and the bare branches of winter.
+Somehow it’s always a surprise to see the pink and white buds peeking through again each September.

-Eating and drinking is almost a national pastime in the bay and the range and quality of restaurants and cafés shows how much we appreciate our food.
-Always fresh and focusing on local ingredients – why wouldn’t you if the best is at your doorstep? – it’s not hard to find an award-winning restaurant or vineyard to visit.
+Eating and drinking is almost a national pastime in Hawke's Bay and the range and quality of restaurants and cafés shows how much locals appreciate food.
+Always fresh and focusing on seasonal ingredients – why wouldn’t you if the best is at your doorstep? – it’s not hard to find an award-winning restaurant or vineyard to visit.
 The Food and Wine Classic (FAWC), held each year in June and November, offers over 80 outstanding dining events.
-Locals consider it a highlight and a chance to try something new.

 Most months there’s a festival or sports event on, including a growing number of marathon and multi-sport events.
-The inaugural Air New Zealand Hawke’s Bay Marathon led runners through the vines in May 2016 and is returning for 2017.
+The Sotheby's Hawke’s Bay Marathon first led runners through the vines in 2019 and will be held again in May 2022.

-The Harcourts Hawke’s Bay Arts Festival each October offers world-class theatre to the region, and the well-established Art Deco festival each February in Napier brings locals and visitors alike out in force in their 1930s glad rags.
-Most locals have an Art Deco outfit or two in their wardrobes or at least a string of beads and a cloche hat to look the part.
+The Harcourts Hawke’s Bay Arts Festival each October offers world-class theatre to the region, and the well-established Art Deco Festival each February in Napier brings locals and visitors alike out in force in their 1930s glad rags.
+Most residents have an Art Deco outfit or two in their wardrobes or at least a string of beads and a cloche hat to look the part.

 You won’t regret joining the crowds admiring the vintage cars and marvelling at the acrobatic flying display from the Airforce’s World War One planes.

-Hawke’s Bay is attracting an interesting crowd of creative types these days and the feeling in the cafés and galleries about town is upbeat.
+Hawke’s Bay is is also home to an eclectic crowd of artists and artisans.
 David Trubridge is perhaps the best known; check out the Hawke’s Bay Art Guide for lists of the many craftspeople dotted about the region who are well worth a visit.

-Lastly, do give yourself enough time to explore the long, wild beaches and lush, green bushwalks; a trek or drive up Te Mata Peak in Havelock North is a great way to get your bearings.
+While you're here, do give yourself enough time to explore the long, wild beaches and lush, green bush walks; a trek or drive up Te Mata Peak in Havelock North is a great way to get your bearings.
 While you’re there, take a moment to enjoy some of the local bounty you collected from the fruit stalls when you first arrived and breathe in deeply that fresh Hawke’s Bay air.